Cystitis is infection of the bladder.

 Cystitis usually causes a frequent, urgent need to urinate and a burning or painful sensation while urinating.
 These symptoms usually develop over several hours or a day.
 The urgent need to urinate may cause an uncontrollable loss of urine (urge incontinence), especially in older people.
 Fever is rarely present.
 Pain is usually felt above the pubic bone and often in the lower back as well.
 Frequent urination during the night (nocturia) may be another symptom.
-The urine is often cloudy and contains visible blood in about 30% of people.
-Air can be passed in the urine (pneumaturia) when infection results from an abnormal connection between the bladder and the intestine or the vagina (fistula).
+The urine is often cloudy and may contain visible blood.
+Uncommonly, when infection results from an abnormal connection between the bladder and the intestine or the vagina (fistula), air can be passed in the urine (pneumaturia).

-Symptoms of cystitis may disappear without treatment.
-Sometimes cystitis causes no symptoms, particularly in older people, and is discovered when urine tests are performed for other reasons.
-A person whose bladder is malfunctioning because of nerve damage (neurogenic bladder—see see Neurogenic Bladder) or a person who has a permanently placed catheter may have cystitis with no symptoms until a kidney infection or an unexplained fever develops.
+Sometimes cystitis causes no symptoms, particularly in older people, and is discovered when urine tests are done for other reasons.
+Among older people, cystitis may also cause no symptoms related to urinating and may cause symptoms such as fever or confusion.
+A person whose bladder is malfunctioning because of nerve damage (neurogenic bladder—see Neurogenic Bladder) or a person who has a catheter may have cystitis with no symptoms until a kidney infection or fever develops.

 Doctors can usually diagnose cystitis based on its typical symptoms.
-A midstream (clean-catch) urine specimen (see see Obtaining a Clean-Catch Urine Sample) is collected so that the urine is not contaminated with bacteria from the vagina or the tip of the penis.
-A strip of test paper is sometimes dipped into the urine to perform two quick and simple tests for substances that are normally not found in the urine.
+A midstream (clean-catch) urine specimen (see Obtaining a Clean-Catch Urine Sample) is collected so that the urine is not contaminated with bacteria from the vagina or the tip of the penis.
+A strip of test paper is sometimes dipped into the urine to do two quick and simple tests for substances that are normally not found in the urine.
 The testing strip can detect nitrites that are released by bacteria.
 The testing strip can also detect leukocyte esterase (an enzyme found in certain white blood cells), which may indicate that the body is trying to clear the urine of bacteria.
 In adult women, these may be the only tests necessary.